SaliuA/Housing-Price-Prediction/README.md

 * [House Price Prediction](https://github.com/SaliuA/Housing-Price-Prediction)

 ### Summary :
-I applied Linear Regression, Random Forest Regressor, and XGBoost models to the dataset.
-Among these, XGBoost achieved the lowest RMSE of $23,000 and the highest R-squared of 0.91.
+Linear Regression, Random Forest Regressor, and XGBoost models were developed for the dataset.
+Among them, XGBoost outperformed the others, achieving the lowest RMSE of $23,000 and the highest R-squared of 0.91.

 ### Built With